jangidgaurav51jg-oss/PORTFOLIO-WEBSITE/README.md

 # My Portfolio Website
 Hi!
-I am Gaurav Jangid, a B.Tech student in AI & Data Science.
+I am Gaurav Jangid, A B.Tech student in Artificial Intelligence & Data Science.

 ## About This Project
 This is my personal portfolio website built using HTML, CSS, and JavaScript.